 - Watercolor paper or heavy card stock

 - Craft stick or plastic knife

-Then, using a wooden craft stick or plastic knife, swirl, swirl, swirl.
-Stirring the colors may just make a muddy brown mess, watch closely and stop the action if your kid gets a bit carried away.
+Step 3.
+Using a wooden craft stick or plastic knife, swirl, swirl, swirl.
+If you have used all three primary colors, you may want to instruct your that stirring, rather than swirling, the colors may just make a muddy brown mess.
 Or, just let it go and see what happens.
 Either approach is fine, really.
 Process not product, right?

 TIP: Use the leftover shaving cream to make puffy paint!

 Step 4.
 Take a large piece of watercolor paper and press it—or "smush", as kids say—on top of the shaving cream.

 Step 5.
 Carefully peel back the paper and place it, shaving cream side up, on your work surface.
 Let dry for 10 minutes.